marcdotson/data-5600/notes/notes.md

 ### Penalized Regression

+- Parameter estimates are picked by minimizing the loss on the training data, but that’s not guarantee it will have low loss on future data (i.e., generalize) thus overfitting remains a problem

 - Generalize Regression to Penalized Regression/Bayesian Models (with PyMC?)

 - Penalize the regression to learn “regular” (i.e., generalizable) features

+- PML p.
+119 with the MLE + $\lambda C(\theta)$ where $\lambda$ is the regularization hyperparameter and $C(\theta)$ is the complexity penalty; for the Bayesian equivalent, $\lambda = 1$

 - Ridge regression, LASSO, elastic net, best subsets, sequential replacement

 - Bias-variance tradeoff and shrinkage methods

 - Accuracy and precision is just bias and variance

 - Shrinkage toward the MLE

 - Why Bayes?
 Carefully and directly model uncertainty

 ### Variable Selection

+- Another exercise where they use AI to help them evaluate what they’re learning?

 - Stepwise regression for model selection when focusing on prediction

 - Discussed the possibility of p \> n

 - Working from a full model and using backward or forward-selection

 ## Week 12